apes-soft/tinker/README.md

 1. Profile the latest version of `dynamic` for JAC without OpenMP.
 Need to understand quantitively the performance.
 2. Revisit the execution path of `dynamic` for the JAC benchmark.
 3. Split the loops currently parallelised using OpenMP with MPI.
-4. Check that the correct output is still being produced from multiple process runs still compared to that from a single process.
+4. Check that the correct output is still being produced from multiple-process runs compared to that from a single process.
 5. Obtain a speed-up scalability curve.
 Consider cases with/without OpenMP (compiled with/without).
 Need to establish whether the efficacy of a hybrid approach.
 6. Evaluate whether this is a good strategy.